domwakeling/tv-tracker/README.md

 1. Complete the `checkshowinfo` end point - at present it does not know how to deal with additional seasons
-1. Admin portal - list of shows, last updated
-1. Admin portal - ability to update show, mark show as over (no further seasons)
 1. `checkshowinfo` should also see whether there's a new show poster and if so change it?
 1. Consider whether it's preferable/advisable to have a list of user `_id`s within each show so that we don't have to search for users who contain that show?
 Upside is making it easier to update info for those users, downside is that it introduces two sets of data and potential for clashes
+1. Look at having multiple lists and/or a category selection tool on the Admin page so that the list of shows is more focussed and "handleable"; also look at labelling of "show over" (and maybe some automation?) - show may be "over" whilst between seasons?
-1. Add pagination of shows (which could be a very long list) for the Admin portal, and consider doing the same for the User portal - at the moment its fine but what happens when you have 200 shows in your list?
+1. Consider adding pagination of shows to the User portal - at the moment its fine but what happens when you have 200 shows in your list?
 1. Also consider whether to have a 'recently watched' section (full size images) and then 'current' and 'watched' with ever-reducing card sizes?